etylsarin/gulp-ssi/README.md

 Type: `String`
 Default: File directory

 Set the location where the linked files are hosted.
+I've preserved this feature to prevent breaking existing clients.
+It works fine, but it makes assumptions that all relative links will resolve

+See the tests for more information.

 ## License